dieterich-lab/Baltica/docs/integration.md

 ## Parsing the results of the method

-The first step in the analysis workflow is parsing and processing the output from the DJU methods with `scripts/parse_{method}_output.R` scripts as follow:
+The first step in the analysis workflow is parsing and processing the DJU methods' output with `scripts/parse_{method}_output.R` scripts as follows:

 1. The resulting text output from the DJU methods is parsed and loaded as R data frames
 1. The data frames are pivoted in a longer format to have one junction and one comparison per row